How to Dry Hydrangeas for Fall Decorating

-How to Dry Hydrangeas: A step by step guide to drying hydrangeas for fall decorating.
+How to Dry Hydrangeas: Follow this simple step by step guide for how to dry hydrangea blooms to use in your fall decorating.

-The beautiful hydrangea blooms that I have been fortunate to enjoy all summer long have begun to age.
-They now have a faded, vintage look to them.
+The beautiful hydrangea blooms that I have been fortunate to enjoy all summer long will begin to age as autumn approaches.
+When hydrangea blooms are past their prime, they will develop a faded, vintage look to them.
 This is the ideal time to cut the hydrangeas for drying.
 Drying hydrangeas is so easy and the elegant blooms are perfect for fall decorating.

 Do you decorate with hydrangeas?
 What natural elements do you incorporate into your fall decorating?
 I would love to hear your thoughts.